woodfabio/woodfabio/README.md

 - 👋 Hi, I’m @woodfabio
 - 👀 I’m interested in qualifying myself as a Back-End developer.
+- 🧐 Experience with R language and data preparing and analysis.
+- 📖 Already studied Python, SQL and Java.
 - 🌱 I’m currently learning OOP with Java.
 - 💞️ I’m looking to work on projects where I can learn more, interact with people and solve puzzles with coding.
 - 📫 How to reach me: https://www.linkedin.com/in/fabiowood/